google/cro3/contrib/labtunnel/README.md

-  dut         Ssh tunnel to dut. dutvnc      Starts and connects to a VNC server on dut for remote GUI access. help        Help about any command sshwatcher  Ssh tunnel to host(s). wificell    Ssh tunnel to the dut, pcap, and router of a wificell.
+  dut         Ssh tunnel to dut. dutvnc      Starts and connects to a VNC server on dut for remote GUI access. help        Help about any command hosts       Tunnel to different types of hosts without any automatic hostname resolution. sshwatcher  Ssh tunnel to host(s). wificell    Ssh tunnel to the dut, pcap, and router of a wificell.